 The last difference is that the G4 2WD’s battery delivers a better range.
 With the small battery option (550Wh), you’ll see a max range of 15 miles compared to just 13 for the G4X.
 And with the larger battery option (900Wh), you’ll get up to 24 miles compared to 21 miles with the G4X.

-But how come the G4 battery offers better range?
+But how come the G4 battery offers a better range?
 I’d say it’s because this board is a little lighter than the G4X.

 - A longer range than the G4X